|Fig. 1 Three Phases: Ice Sheet Melt & Impact|

 C. Phase 3

-In Phase 3, area "C" represents the Lowest Sea Level near the continent upon which the ice sheet once rested (Iceland or Antarctica).
+In Phase 3, area "C" represents the Lowest Sea Level near the continent upon which the ice sheet once rested (Greenland or Antarctica).

 The lowest sea level near the continent is caused by the additional apparent sea level fall, now due primarily to the uplifting of the continent where the deformity had been.